Knocknarea and Queen Maeve's cairn.

 Circle 7 at Carrowmore during excavations.

-The monument was excavated in 1977 and 1978 by Göran Buranhult and his Swedish team.
+The monument was excavated in 1977 and 1978 by Göran Burenhult and his Swedish team.
 The monument had been thoroughly cleared out by the time Wood-Martin excavated it in the 1880's.
 However, Burenhult found cremated bones in various deposits, which amount to about one kilogram in weight.

 Fragments of red deer antler pins, a piece of chert, a fine arrow-head and a limestone marble were also found.
 An interesting discovery was a collection of about 200 unopened seashells found in a pit just outside the circle, which may be some kind of offering, or date from a later period.
 It seems from genetic results on neolithic diets that the Carrowmore people did not eat shellfish.